 14. Your own snorkel gear

 If you plan to snorkel, make sure to bring your own gear.
-Some companies are charging extra for equipment due to current restrictions, plus it’s kind of gross anyway, so just bring your own. 🙂
+Some companies are charging extra for equipment due to current restrictions.
+Most importantly, it’s kind of gross anyway, so just bring your own. 🙂

 15. Aloe vera gel

 This is self-explanatory.
-It’s costly in resort gift shops, so bring some.
+It’s costly in resort gift shops, so bring some aloe very gel with you.
 Hanalei brand is my absolute favorite.

 What to pack for Cancun